RRR: International

 Praising the film's direction and action sequences, The Globe and Mails Aparita Bhandari opined that the officers of the British Raj are shown as caricatures, which does not add depth to the narrative.
 There is very little character development, or social or historical context.
 She further wrote "The female characters barely have a role to play, despite the fact that one of Indian cinema's leading actresses Alia Bhatt plays Raju's fiancée".
 Colliders Chase Hutchinson stated—"An unrelenting ride of a film that makes blockbusters such as Top Gun: Maverick look like child's play and leaves whatever is happening in Jurassic World Dominion in its dust, S.S.
 Rajamouli's action musical epic RRR is what cinema can only hope to aspire to."
 Calling it "the craziest movie of the year", Adam Graham of The Detroit News further stated that "RRR's breakout is significant though, and it's the kind of accessible, crossover success story that brings more eyes to different cultures, styles and voices across the globe.
 Even its subtext is winning favor: the supercharged bromance at the center of the film has been celebrated by some who see Raju and Bheem as gay superheroes acting out a love affair bubbling just below the surface of all those explosions".
-In an article published by Screen Rant, Mark Donaldson wrote that "RRRs portrayal of the racism and oppression of colonialism makes it vital viewing for Western audiences that are interrogating their own countries' troubling colonial pasts".

 A critic writing for Israeli newspaper Haaretz praised Rajamouli's screenplay and his vision to make the film.
 They further compared RRR with Hollywood films and opined that it is truly an "entertaining film".
 Comic Book Resources cited it as the "best blockbuster of 2022" and felt that the film "gives Western audiences the chance to experience something new, the biggest and best of Indian cinema".
 In an article published by The Irish Times, Donald Clarke stated that RRR is "one of the year's unstoppable cultural phenomena".
 Matt Patches of Polygon and Wes Greene of Slant Magazine named the "Naatu Naatu" musical sequence as one of the best movie scenes of 2022.